The development of this tool and access to its beta version have been suspended for the time being.

 - the Stats Monitor offers ready-made visualizations of the Eurostat data, which are constantly updated.
 They can be easily adapted to fit the journalist’s needs

 - the Stats Monitor analyzes the new data in order to spot interesting trends and outliers, so as to help journalists to find newsworthy material in them.
-(Note: this service covers a subset of datasets).

 How can you access the Stats Monitor outputs?